akemin-dayo/simject/README.md

 ### Setting up the simject environment (requires the latest version of [Theos](https://github.com/theos/theos))

+First, make sure that you have added your developer account in Xcode > Preferences > Accounts tab.
+This is required for code-signing some binaries used in simject.

 Run these commands in a Terminal instance.

 **Note:** During the process, you will be asked by `sudo` to enter in your login password.
 Please note that it is normal for nothing to be displayed as you type your password.